Hook (song): Satire

-This is followed by lyrics about the song's insincerity and manipulation of the listener.
+The second verse admits the singer is "being insincere" and describes how the lyrics are intended to manipulate the listener.
 These lyrics are a satirical take on the formulaic way much popular music is generated.
-Further on, the lyrics become even more blatant, criticizing MTV and claiming formulaic music is an easy way to make money: "When I’m feeling stuck and need a buck/ I don’t rely on luck, because/ the hook brings you back..."
+Further on during the bridge, the lyrics become even more blatant by criticizing MTV and claiming formulaic music is an easy way to make money: "When I’m feeling stuck and need a buck/ I don’t rely on luck, because/ the hook brings you back..."

 The musically "lazy" chord structure viewed in combination with the meta-lyrics reveal the true extent of what a critic for The A.V.
 Club describes as song's "genius": "the commentary is a big joke about how listeners will like just about anything laid on top of the chords of the infinitely clichéd Pachelbel canon, even lyrics that openly mock them for liking it."

+The website songmeaningsandfacts.com states, "[Popper] sets out to prove a point ... that the listener isn't really paying attention to begin with."
+Therefore, despite his admitted manipulations, the final irony is that the song actually has something valuable to convey regarding the listeners' relationship to songs.

 Music video

 The music video was directed by Frank W. Ockenfels and depicts a man, played by game show host Ken Ober, channel surfing through late-night television.
-He first watches a beauty pageant whose contestants lip-synch the song as the host interviews them, then a Charles Foster Kane-type politician doing the same at a campaign rally.
+He first watches a beauty pageant whose contestants lip sync the song as the host (erroneously credited as Milton Berle on IMDb) interviews them.
+For the second verse, a character modeled after Charles Foster Kane lip syncs at a campaign rally.
 The band appears in each of these segments, then plays the bridge of the song in the man's apartment, with John Popper taking his place on the couch.
-During the final portion of the song, the man starts changing channels quickly, often returning to see Paul Shaffer lip-synch the lyrics and play keyboard with the band.
+During the final portion of the song, the man starts changing channels quickly, often returning to see Paul Shaffer lip sync the lyrics and play keyboard with the band.
 Finally the man turns off his TV set and starts to read a book about the American Civil War.

+Shaffer was bandleader for Late Night with David Letterman, which gave Blues Traveler critical early exposure.
 Shaffer contributed backing keyboards to "Stand," another track on Four.
 During the final sequence of channel changes, several split-second clips from the video for the previous single "Run-Around" are seen.